0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 comments: true
 ---

-To fully understand the current Bitcoin protocol development, knowledge about historical events is essential.
+To fully understand the current Bitcoin protocol developments, knowledge about historical events is essential.
 This blog post highlights selected events, software releases and bug fixes.
 The attached [timeline](#timeline-bitcoin-history) provides details for each event.
 {: .text-justify}